nicoverbruggen/NickelHintFix/README.md

 It fixes the defect by loading non-allowlisted glyphs **without hinting**, so Kobo's rasterizer (Monotype iType) draws the raw outline instead of grid-fitting it. iType stays the renderer for everything else, so this is a small, targeted change.

+> [!NOTE]
+> The binary observations in this README were made to understand and fix a font-rendering bug in the Kobo software 4.x font stack.
+They are included to document why NickelHintFix changes a FreeType glyph-load flag, and to keep the fix limited to that compatibility issue.
+This kind of investigation is only practical because Kobo maintains an open device ecosystem and allows SSH access to their devices, which I appreciate and strongly encourage as a developer.
+This project does not include or redistribute Kobo firmware, Kobo binaries, or Monotype iType code.

 ## The defect (what's actually happening)

 The wobble comes from how Kobo's rasterizer, Monotype **iType**, treats fonts whose glyphs carry **no per-glyph hinting instructions** — plain unhinted outlines.

 iType is registered as a hinting-capable driver, so whenever a glyph is loaded **with hinting requested — which Nickel does by default** — iType grid-fits the outline.
 For a glyph that has no instructions to follow, iType falls back to its **own automatic grid-fitting**, snapping the glyph's top to a whole pixel row.
 That snap is **sub-pixel-position-sensitive**, so the *same letter* lands on a different integer height depending on where it falls in a line.
 At a single font size, the letters `a`, `r`, `s`, `u` each render at both 26px and 27px, and `T` at both 39px and 40px — that inconsistency is the wobble, and it can be measured directly from the rasterized pixels.

-Two natural assumptions about the font turn out to be wrong — confirmed by disassembling Kobo's `libfreetype.so` (which wraps iType):
+Two natural assumptions about the font turn out to be wrong.
+The bug-fix analysis below checked Kobo's `libfreetype.so` (which wraps iType) to understand why the same font renders differently on the device:

-- The font's **`gasp` table is not the cause.** iType parses `gasp` into the face but never reads it while rendering, so editing `gasp` (e.g. clearing the grid-fit request) changes nothing.
+- The font's **`gasp` table is not the cause.** In the inspected binaries, iType parses `gasp` into the face, but the glyph-rendering path does not appear to read it, so editing `gasp` (e.g. clearing the grid-fit request) changes nothing.
 - The font's **`fpgm`/`prep`/`cvt` programs are not the cause either.** iType's instruction interpreter is the only consumer of those tables, and it is invoked only for glyphs that *have* instructions.
 Uninstructed glyphs bypass it entirely, so stripping those tables from the original uninstructed font changes nothing.

 The actual trigger is simply that **hinting is requested at glyph-load** for an uninstructed glyph.
 For an unmodified font, the reliable engine-level fix is the runtime load flag.
 The same raw-outline result can also be achieved at the font level by adding no-op per-glyph instructions, which routes iType away from its bad uninstructed-glyph auto-gridfit path without changing the outlines.
 This also explains why the same fonts look fine elsewhere: **desktop/stock FreeType** renders them with its auto-hinter (position-stable) or the stock TrueType hinter — not iType's auto-gridfit.
 The snapping happens inside the iType driver at glyph-load, below the renderer, which is why swapping the renderer doesn't help but a load-time flag does.

 ## Binary validation

-These claims were checked against the Kobo binaries from a stock `KoboRoot` image:
+This compatibility analysis was done to understand and fix the font-rendering bug, and to keep the mod limited to the smallest useful runtime change.
+The observations below were checked against the Kobo binaries from a stock `KoboRoot` image:

 - `usr/lib/libfreetype.so.6.6.2`
 - `usr/local/Kobo/platforms/libkobo.so`